The Richie Allen Show: Guests

 In October 2020, Martin Kulldorff of Harvard Medical School appeared on the programme to oppose the COVID-19 lockdown.
 As a co-author of the Great Barrington Declaration, he favoured an approach based on herd immunity to the disease.
 Conservative Party MP Desmond Swayne appeared on the same edition of the show as James Fetzer in late 2020 to talk about the COVID-19 pandemic, asserting that deaths were similar to "a bad flu season" and questioning the validity of published case and death statistics.
-When this was reported in January 2020, Swayne was widely condemned by anti-racist and Jewish organisations.